-Athens, GA – Clarke County – The history of the family at this antebellum Athens mansion s just amazing.
+Athens, GA – Clarke County – The Cobb-Bucknell-Leathers house is one that stops you in your tracks.
+The history of the family at this antebellum Athens mansion is amazing.
 Built circa 1849 for Howell and Mary Ann Lamar Cobb, this served as their home throughout a storied political career.

 Howell Cobb (1818-1868) served many roles in politics – the 40th Governor of Georgia, Speaker of the US House of Representatives, and Treasury Secretary.
 Howell Cobb also served as a Confederate Brigadier General in the Civil War, surrendering in Macon in April 1865.